-The College shall not invest in stripped mortgage-backed securities, residual interest in CMOs, mortgage servicing rights or commercial mortgage-related securities.
+The College shall not invest in stripped mortgage backed securities, residual interest in CMOs, mortgage servicing rights or commercial mortgage-related securities.

-Investment of debt proceeds and deposits with trustees are governed by the provisions of the debt agreement.
+Investment of debt proceeds and deposits with trustees is governed by the provisions of the debt agreement.
 Funds may be invested in any legally permissible document.

-Endowment donations shall be invested in accordance with the procedures and policies developed by the College and approved by the Chancellor in accordance with the Alabama Uniform Prudent Management of Institutional Funds Act, Code of Alabama 1975, Section 19-3C-1 and following.
+Endowment donations shall be invested in accordance with the procedures and policies developed by the College and approved by the Chancellor in accordance with the "Alabama Uniform Prudent Management of Institutional Funds Act", Code of Alabama 1975, Section 19-3C-1 and following.

-The College's investments consisted of the following as of September 30, 2023:
+The College's investments consisted of the following as of September 30, 2024:

+Investment Type Amount

-U.S. Treasuries \$ 45,222,466
+U.S. Treasuries \$ 47,684,178

-Certificates of deposit 222,750
+Certificates of deposit 223,882

-Money market funds 193,704
+Money market funds 779,495

 Real estate 103,200

-Total \$45,742,120
+Total \$ 48,790,755

-Investment Risk Factors

-Many factors can affect the value of investments.
+Investment Risk Factors - Many factors can affect the value of investments.
 Some, such as custodial credit risk, concentration of credit risk and foreign currency risk, may affect both equity and fixed income securities.
 Equity securities respond to such factors as economic conditions, individual company earnings performance and market liquidity, while fixed income securities are particularly sensitive to credit risks and changes in interest rates.

-Credit Risk

-Fixed income securities are subject to credit risk, which is the chance that a bond issuer will fail to pay interest or principal in a timely manner, or that negative perceptions of the issuer's ability to make these payments will cause security prices to decline.
+Credit Risk - Fixed income securities are subject to credit risk, which is the chance that a bond issuer will fail to pay interest or principal in a timely manner, or that negative perceptions of the issuer's ability to make these payments will cause security prices to decline.
 These circumstances may arise due to a variety of factors such as financial weakness, bankruptcy, litigation and/or adverse political developments.
 Certain fixed income securities, primarily obligations of the U.S. government or those explicitly guaranteed by the U.S. government, are not considered to have significant credit risk.